valiyevoktay-cmd/CaspianContagion/README.md

 ![Math](https://img.shields.io/badge/Model-Hawkes_Process-blue)
 ![Tech](https://img.shields.io/badge/UI-WebGL_Optimized-FF4B4B)

-## 🏛 The Philosophy: Price as the Shadow of Liquidity

-Standard financial models often treat market movement as a series of independent, exogenous shocks.
-In reality, price discovery is a mechanical process governed by the fragile architecture of the Limit Order Book (LOB).

-**Caspian Contagion** was born from a fundamental observation: markets do not merely move; they *breathe* and, occasionally, *suffocate*.
-Drawing inspiration from the Austrian School of Economics' focus on micro-level human action and modern stochastic calculus, this project deconstructs the precise moments when liquidity provision fails.
-We operate on the premise that price is merely the shadow cast by the underlying flow of orders.
-When that flow becomes directionally toxic, the shadow lengthens, and the market enters a state of contagion.

 ## 🔬 Academic Foundation

 Caspian Contagion is engineered to detect and quantify two specific microstructural phenomena in real-time cryptocurrency markets: